 Pros

-- Provides unlimited calls to over 50 countries
+- Provides unlimited calling to over 50 countries

-- Easily scales into a full-featured contact center platform
+- Easily scales into a contact center platform

-- Allows sharing of toll-free minutes within an account
+- Allows toll-free minutes to be shared across the account

 Cons